The Chola Dynasty: Rulers, Administrations, Decline

 The Chola Dynasty’s capital cities serve as a testament to their evolving power and strategic vision.
 Thanjavur stands out as the most prominent capital, symbolizing the Chola empire’s golden age.
 Understanding the shifting capitals provides valuable insights into the dynasty’s expansion, administrative strategies, and the cultural legacy they left behind in South India.

-Architecture of Chola Dynasty
+Architecture of the Chola Dynasty

 • Chola architecture, rooted in the Dravida style, epitomized temple construction in medieval India, showcasing some of the most majestic temples.